DavidNexuss/Spigot-on-heroku/README.md

-# Spigot on Heroku
+# PaperMC on Heroku

-## Run your spigot minecraft server on the cloud with Heroku.
+## Run your papermc minecraft server on the cloud with Heroku.

+This project is a fork from Tanashi Spigot on Heroku buildpack.
+[PaperMC](https://papermc.io) is an active spigot fork focused on performance.

 This is a Heroku [buildpack](https://devcenter.heroku.com/articles/buildpacks), in order to install it you need to install the Heroku [toolbelt](https://toolbelt.heroku.com).